Academic Policy 1405.11

 statement:

 “The University of Arkansas makes every effort to maintain the anonymity of external reviewers.
 Under University policy, candidates for promotion and/or tenure will consider a list of potential reviewers from which final reviewers are selected (but remain unknown to the candidate).
 Additionally, candidates for tenure and/or promotion may read the external letters of review, but identifying information, such as the letterhead and signature, will be redacted.
-In the event the candidate requests a copy of an external review letter under the Arkansas Freedom of Information Act, they would be entitled to receive a copy of the unredacted recommendation as a part of their personnel file." - All external reviewer letters received must be included in the packet along with a
+In the event a candidate requests a copy of an external review letter under the Arkansas Freedom of Information Act, s/he would be entitled to receive a copy of the unredacted recommendation as a part of their personnel file." - All external reviewer letters received must be included in the packet along with a

 short vita or bio for each from the external reviewers indicating areas of expertise,